Coupon Newbie Guide

 If you’re new to couponing or confused by all the coupon jargon, you’ve come to the right place!
 As a long-time couponer, I understand that getting started can be overwhelming.
 That’s why I have put together this guide as a way to introduce you to the world of couponing and saving money.

 First, if you’re a visual learner, be sure to check out the Hip2Save YouTube Channel.
-You’ll be able to see all of my favorite videos listed at the very top and you can browse through all the different categories of videos (like How to Coupon, Deal Shopping, Get to Know Me videos and much more!).
+You’ll be able to see all of my favorite videos listed at the very top and you can browse through all of the different categories of videos (like How to Coupon, Deal Shopping, Get to Know Me, & more!).